 Camera Settings and Shooting

 Gorgeous newborn photographs can be taken with any camera or phone.
 If you can adjust settings on your camera, using a wide aperture can help you to focus and capture the details.
 Using portrait mode will also blur the background keeping your baby the main focus.
 Taking photographs from different levels and different perspectives will create variety.
 Getting in really close can help you capture those gorgeous details- tiny toes and curled, tiny fists.

 Look at your camera roll on your phone- how many photographs have you got of you with your newborn baby?!
 Hundreds of baby, 1 or 2 of you?
 I get it- especially Mum.
 I know, when you have just had a baby and you are exhausted and sore, the last thing you probably want to do is get in front of the camera.
 In years to come, the most precious images will be the ones of your newborn baby in your arms.
 It will take you right back to how it felt to snuggle your baby and how they fitted right against your body, safe and secure.
 When your little ones are all grown up, they won’t care what you looked like in the photograph.
 They just care that you are in them as part of the story.
 Family photographs are rare but mean so much as time goes by.
 Most cameras have a timer setting which helps you all get into those family photographs.

 I can’t wait to get back out to capture these first precious memories for families.
-I offer natural newborn shoots in your home, which make them unique to you with the backdrop of your home adding to your memories.
+I offer natural newborn shoots in your home around Solihull, Warwickshire and the West Midlands.
+Having the photoshoot at home makes the images unique to you, with the backdrop of your home adding to your memories.
 I am very excited to be offering newborn keepsake films too which really do freeze these precious moments in time in a way no other media can.
 Please contact me for more information.

 For now, keep those tiny precious ones safe by capturing your own memories, until it is safe for us to return to capture them for you x